XenonMolecule/codeDayGame/README.md

 There were a bunch of bugs to fix and there still are some.

 ## Accomplishments that we are proud of
-We did the entire thing in the canvas.
+We did the entire thing in the canvas with some html elements.

 ## What's next for Ter0: The Awakening